poxu/js-async-test/README.md

-# js-async-test
+#Test for javascript asynchronous operations

-Tests to show that async is not parallel
+Those tests show that async is not parallel